Learn about the virus, how it spreads, and how we’re responding in Peel.

 - Feeling extremely tired

 Monkeypox may look like other infectious diseases, such as chickenpox, or several sexually transmitted infections including herpes and syphilis.
-It’s diagnosed by a health care provider, based on symptoms and a laboratory test from skin lesions, throat or blood.
+It’s important to see a health care provider for an accurate diagnosis, based on symptoms and laboratory testing.

 How to prevent the spread